Flutter-Tech/fsc-docs-site/how/readable-source.md

 Within Flutter the scope of the inner source is sharing across the entire group: so access to your work should be possible across all the engineers in all divisions: International, US, UK&I and Australia.

-## "Our work is too sensitive"...

-It is sometimes not possible or desirable to share all our work with all of Flutter: some of it may be commercially confidential or employee/customer sensitive.
-If really necessary, there are two approaches to address this problem:

-- Separate the sensitive unshareable elements from the rest of the capability: making that unshareable bit as small as possible and sharing a mock so the shared capability is runnable.
-- Reducing the sharing boundary to a more limited group: this may still be cross-divisional but might be limited to those who have a direct need for this access, or provide access reactively when requested.

-For example various pricing models within the inner source risk & trading ecosystem are commercially sensitive and contain specific proprietary IP that needs to be carefully protected.
-In this case these specific models have reduced access restrictions applied to them, but they are just a small part of the wider ecosystem that is shared to the normal extent.

 ## How do I share cross-divisionally?

 The different companies and divisions within Flutter group still at present have several independent identity management systems that won't be consolidated till 2022.
 There are 2 shared platforms that all Flutter staff can collaborate through: